Code-Institute-Submissions/lulu-loves/README.md

 ### Media
 - The photos in the user persona in README.md are from Pexels.com [Photo of girl 1](https://www.pexels.com/photo/photo-of-girl-smiling-while-holding-black-smartphone-4145034/) [Photo of girl 2](https://www.pexels.com/photo/fashion-man-people-woman-4144974/)
+- Banner photos used on the site are from Pexels.com
+- Articles from blog are from headspace.com

 ### Acknowledgements